- We strive to provide complete care for our patients. Learn more about all the services we provide.

 You are using an outdated browser.
 Please upgrade your browser to improve your experience.

-Your veterinarians in Knoxville TN will tell you without hesitating to spay your pet or neuter your pet as soon as they are at least eight weeks old.
+Your veterinarians in Knoxville TN will tell you without hesitating to spay your pet or neuter your pet as soon as they are at least four months old.
 Spay and neuter procedures not only prevent pregnancy help decrease the stray animal population but also may lengthen the life of pets by reducing their risk of developing hormone-based disorders and some cancers.
 In addition, pets that can no longer reproduce are calmer, less aggressive and much less inclined to roam.

 Spay and neuter in Knoxville helps your pet stay healthy, reduces unwanted behaviors that can disrupt your home, and control the number of stray animals in the community.